 As we can see in this ad, the mother is the child’s main caretaker and possibly a stay-at-home parent with the father having a well-paid job.
-Also it’s not a coincidence that he is portrayed as a hero winning at everything he sets him mind to.
+Also, it’s not a coincidence that he is portrayed as a hero winning at everything he sets his mind to.

 In this ad, we see Nico Rosberg, winner of the 2016 F1 World Championship and his father, Keke Rosberg, who also won the F1 World Championship, but 34 years earlier.

 Competition is in their blood, both on the race track and in their father-son relationship also.
 Everything is a competition and winning is everything for this duo, from fishing the largest salmon to playing a game of tennis or throwing a paper ball into the trash can.
 And the loser gets to drive the car.

 In the Behind the scenes video, Nico shares that to some extent, the ad reflects their relationship in real life.
 Playing a few games of tennis was a way for him and his father to spend time together.